- Car Reviews

 Poring over the materials in the Quadrifoglio’s cabin serves up a plate of confusion as there are some wonderful elements: the big metal paddles on the steering column that move with wonderful solidity, exposed carbon trim (on the top model) and classy green and white contrast stitching.
 But then there are the basic, uninspiring and slightly shoddy parts; the heating controls, the column stalks, and the way the seatbelt tap-tap-taps on the B-pillar if there's no passenger sitting alongside the driver.

 Interested to know what this car is like over a longer period of time?
-Read our long term review by clicking these blue words.
+And let’s be honest, whether or not it’ll break within months?
+Read our long term review to find out.

 Our choice from the range